 Specification of the two specified probabilities of acceptance above, the producer’s and consumer’s risks.

 Whether the measurement methods available to assess the quality of inspection samples from an inspection lot are qualitative or quantitative.

+JAMAICA: We prefer if ‘ from an inspection lot’is changed to ‘ from a lot’.
+This change we believe, better defines the scope for measurement.

 The measurement errors associated with these measurement methods: e.g. the probabilities of false positives and false negatives, the probability distribution of measurement errors.